 4. Finally, at 9:30am – 10:00am (for example) students rotate groups within the classroom and the PRIDE Reading Program is being taught in a small group with either the teacher, paraprofessional or a parent volunteer.

-If you have access to a tablet, laptop or even a smartphone, the Teaching Guide can be used anywhere in the world!
+If your school has access to a tablet, laptop or even a smartphone, the Teaching Guide can be used anywhere in the world!
 PRIDE’s easy to follow, scripted, step-by-step Teaching Guide will guide each teacher through which skills to teach, and when and how to teach them.
 The PRIDE online Teaching Guide works on any internet connected browser device.
 It is simple for teachers to log on and begin teaching.

 Placing the Student in the Correct Group